 Blog

 In navigating this very complex, rich - and often terrifying - journey of being human, I've found great help and relief, and even joy and awe, in stories that somehow give meaning to the struggle and pain and hope and delight of this crazy journey of life on earth.
-(Of course there are many other forms of creativity, in music, visual art, dance etc that contribute profound meaning and wisdom and delight, but for this entry let's focus on story!).
+Or that help understand the malaise inherent in the egoic structure. (

 Sometimes, especially if we're at a flat, low or down point, reading or engaging in a good series can be life-transforming, as our experiences of difficulty are mirrored and validated and, we are reminded of the profundity and gift of what it is to be human.

-Coming of age stories such as the Buffy the Vampire Slayer TV series, or Robin Hobb's incredible series of books that create worlds, traverse key human dilemma's (being chosen ... or not chosen, love, los, death, redemption, the agony and ecstasy of human love .... a full spectrum of dark and light.
 Heartwarming serieses like Ted Lasso (apart from being funny and sexy) help us to feel ... not alone.
 Often we think of 'watching netflix' as a distraction.
-I believe great stories are an incredible resource.
+I believe great stories are a resource.
 At times in my life having a good series to sink into has been a bulwark against despondency and despair, and at other times simply a great delight.

 The books, movies and serieses listed below are some favourites.
 The links to book websites like Good Reads give a sense of what the books are about.
-If you don't already know the booko site, it's fantastic, and provides a real-time comparison of the price of books from a big range on online booksellers (including the total price with postage separately so you can make a true comparison).
-And I find my kindle fire a good way of having my whole library available, plus it's a tablet and shows colour.
+If you don't already know the booko site, it's fantastic, and provides a real-time comparison of the price of hard copy books from a big range on online booksellers (including the total price with postage separately so you can make a true comparison).
+And I find my kindle a good way of having my whole library available, plus it's a tablet and shows colour.

 This is a screenshot from the Booko website to give you an idea of what it provides.

-So ... here are some authors and books of intelligent fiction that I've particularly enjoyed and that have helped in the discovery of meaning and joy in life.
+So ... here are some authors of intelligent fiction that I've particularly enjoyed and that have helped in the discovery of meaning and joy in life.
 I hope they may also speak to you.

 Books